 In setting base salaries, our corporate governance and compensation committee reviews executive compensation for the members of the peer group listed above.
 Historically we have encouraged an executive compensation philosophy where a significant component of compensation is variable and salaries that are below market medians.
 This philosophy reflects our focus on control of general and administrative cash costs and emphasis on executive compensation being linked to share performance.
-Salaries of senior executive officers reflect market conditions and levels of responsibility.
+Salaries of senior executive officers also reflect market conditions and levels of responsibility.

-Our corporate governance and compensation committee met on November 5, 2013 to establish base salaries for the officers for 2014.
+Our corporate governance and compensation committee met on October 27, 2014 to establish base salaries for our executive officers for 2015.
 Factors considered by our corporate governance and compensation committee included corporate and individual performance and competitive factors in the local marketplace.
-Based on its assessment of these factors, our corporate governance and compensation committee determined that an increase in base salaries was warranted.
+Notwithstanding corporate and individual performance, to reflect the constraints on our business in a reduced commodity price environment, 2015 base salaries were held flat at 2014 levels.

-The following table summarizes annual base salaries for our named executive officers at December 31, 2014 and December 31, 2013.
+The following table summarizes annual base salaries for our named executive officers at December 31, 2015 and December 31, 2014.

-2014 Base Salary 2013 Base Salary

-Name and principal position (\$) (\$) Increase

-Grant B. Fagerheim 330,000 270,000 22%

-President and Chief Executive Officer

-Joel Armstrong 250,000 225,000 11%

-Vice President, Production and Operations

-Darin Dunlop 250,000 225,000 11%

-Vice President, Engineering

-Thanh Kang 275,000 240,000 15%

-Chief Financial Officer

-David Mombourquette 250,000 225,000 11%

-Vice President, Business Development
+Name and principal position 2015 Base Salary (\$) 2014 Base Salary (\$) Increase Grant B. Fagerheim President and Chief Executive Officer 330,000 330,000 0% Thanh Kang Chief Financial Officer 275,000 275,000 0% Joel Armstrong Vice President, Production and Operations 250,000 250,000 0% Darin Dunlop Vice President, Engineering 250,000 250,000 0% David Mombourquette Vice President, Business Development 250,000 250,000 0%